Atomicbeast101/esp-breadboard-expander/README.md

 Kicad-designed ESP32/ESP8266/ESP-01S breadboard expander PCB with built-in external power supply.
 This is to provide the option for connecting these ESP chips to the standard breadboards with a separate power supply to provide enough current for prototyping.
 This DC power supply also powers the ESP chip too.

-Orders were done with JLCPCB and the generated files for order is found under [jlcpcb/production_files/](jlcpcb/production_files/).

 This PCB was designed as my first project to understand the whole designing process as well as the JLCPCB ordering part.
 It has gone through 2 revisions to get it working properly.

 ![3D Model](images/3d_model.png)